 31. I got Blank / Zero Registration No. after submission of application online?

 This may mean that the UPSC online application has not been submitted successfully and you are required to apply afresh.

 32. After filling up the complete form, I got Blank Screen / Internet got disconnected / My PC closed/hanged/ shutdown.
 Is my application saved/registered?

 On completion of Part-I of the UPSC online application, Registration ID (RID) is generated by the system.
-If the same has not been generated and you are disconnected midway due to any reason, you have to enter the details of UPSC online application afresh.
+If the same has not been generated and you are disconnected midway due to any reason, you have to enter the details of the UPSC online application afresh.

-33. I have submitted two applications for the examination, Will my both applications are accepted/ rejected or one of them will be accepted/ rejected?
+33. I have submitted two applications for the examination, Will both applications be accepted/ rejected or one of them will be accepted/ rejected?
 ‘OR’ Can an applicant do multiple registrations for the same examination?
 What will be the status of my candidature if I have successfully submitted more than one application?

 Your RID for the latest submitted completed application will be considered for processing and all earlier submitted applications will be cancelled by the online system.

 34. How do I re-confirm that my application is saved and received in the Commission’s Office?

 The successful submission of the online application requires the completion of two parts of the application correctly.
 After completing part-I of the application the system generates a unique number which is known as the Registration ID.
 After the completion of all the columns in part II, a fresh page displays the message that the application has been submitted successfully.
 The generation of the unique registration ID number combined with the display of this message indicates that the application has been registered.